jostrm/azure-enterprise-scale-ml/documentation/v2/10-19/14-networking-privateDNS.md

 [Read more here - how to secure Azure Machine Learning (SDK v2)](https://learn.microsoft.com/en-us/azure/machine-learning/tutorial-create-secure-workspace-vnet?view=azureml-api-2)

-## How-to: Configure Azure PaaS services to use private DNS zones (centralDnsZoneByPolicyInHub:true)
+## How-to: Configure Azure PaaS services to use private DNS zones (AIFactory config → centralDnsZoneByPolicyInHub:true)

 [Since the ESML AIFactory are using secure Azure Machine Learning workspaces, with private link, and private DNS zones](#how-to-understand-how-the-secure-azure-machine-learning-workspaces-is-setup-in-the-aifactory-automation), we need to setup and configure private DNS.